Hubris and the Denigration of the Glue People

 About Me

-a full lifecycle innovation leader with experience in SaaS, ML, Cloud, and more, in both B2B and B2B2C contexts.
+I'm a full lifecycle innovation leader with experience in SaaS, ML, Cloud, and more, in both B2B and B2B2C contexts.
 As you are implementing your value proposition, I can take a data driven approach to helping you get it right the first time.
 If that seems helpful to you, please reach out.